ysomad/pgxatomic/README.md

 - ***`Order` and `UserBalance` has their own repositories with simple CRUD queries shares the same context with transaction or without, depends on the caller - cleanest implementation which allows to not worry about transaction in business logic or repository layers***

 ## Example Usage
-1. You can use `pgxatomic.Pool` withing repository.
+1. You can use `pgxatomic.Pool` within repository implementation.
 It's simple wrapper around `pgxpool.Pool` which is wrapping `Query`, `QueryRow` and `Exec` methods with `pgxatomic` versions.
 ```go
 type orderRepo struct {